ig-ealbert/cookie-grab/README.md

 The game ends when each player has 10 cookies and all piles are depleted.

 At this point, the goals are turned face up (if in competitive mode).
-Each player scores 5 points for each completed goal.
+Each player scores 5 points for each completed goal based on the cards in their hoard.
 In cooperative mode, the combined score is calculated and play groups can benchmark against their best score!

 ## Run the Game Using Next.js